-The 2045 LRTP will analyze the needs and issues facing the County’s transportation system today and in the future, set goals and performance objectives that best reflect the hopes and needs of Orange County residents and businesses, and identify projects and policies to help us reach those goals.
+The 2045 LRTP analyzes the needs and issues facing the County’s transportation system today and in the future, set goals and performance objectives that best reflect the hopes and needs of Orange County residents and businesses, and identify projects and policies to help us reach those goals.

-To comply with the latest U.S. DOT requirements for MPOs, the 2045 LRTP will:
+To comply with the latest U.S. DOT requirements for MPOs, the 2045 LRTP:

 Improve resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts on surface transportation; and

 Enhance travel and tourism.